Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: ICL and failure of LSA

-\paragraph{Formal ICL Criterion.} Let $\hat y_q^{(L_{\mathrm{te}})}$ denote the model prediction on a new prompt when the test context length $L= L_{\mathrm{te}}$.
+\paragraph{Formal ICL criterion.} For a new prompt with test context length $L= L_{\mathrm{te}}$, let $\hat y_q^{(\mathrm{te})}$ denote the model prediction.
 We say a model \emph{in-context learns} if

-almost surely as $L_{\mathrm{te}}\to\infty$, where the almost sure statement is with respect to the randomness of the new prompt.
-In words, ICL in our framework is synonymous with the model recovering the \emph{Bayes-optimal predictor} $y_q^{\rm Bayes}$ almost surely in the asymptotic $L_{\mathrm{te}} \to \infty$ limit.

-The criterion \eqref{eq:icl-def} matches the mathematical interpretation of ICL in prior work \citep{train_transformers_bartlett}, although unlike in the linear regression setup \citep{garg2023transformerslearnincontextcase, train_transformers_bartlett, Lu_2025}, the task vector $w$, the covariate distribution and the variance of the errors are all coupled via the latent variables $\bfm$, $\rc$.
+almost surely (a.s.) as $L_{\mathrm{te}}\to\infty$, where the a.s. statement is with respect to the randomness of the new prompt.
+In words, ICL in our framework is synonymous with the model recovering the \emph{Bayes-optimal predictor} $\ip{\bw^{(\mathrm{te})}}{\bx_q^{(\mathrm{te})}}$ a.s.~in the asymptotic $L_{\mathrm{te}} \to \infty$ limit.
+The asymptotic context-length criterion \eqref{eq:icl-def} matches the mathematical interpretation of ICL in prior work \citep{train_transformers_bartlett}, yet unlike in the linear regression setup \citep{garg2023transformerslearnincontextcase, train_transformers_bartlett, Lu_2025}, the task vector $\bw$, covariate distribution, and error variances are all coupled via latent variables $\bfm$, $\rc$.
+These dependencies make both the learning problem---and its analysis---substantially more difficult.